Planning for Your Surgery

 - If you are having outpatient surgery (going home the same day as surgery), you MUST have a responsible adult available to drive you home by the time discharge is anticipated.

-- Inpatients are asked to have their driver arrive at the hospital no later than 11 AM the day of discharge.
+- Inpatient surgeries are asked to have their driver arrive at the hospital no later than 11 AM the day of discharge.

 The Post Anesthesia Care Unit (PACU) is also called the recovery room.
 After surgery, you will be transferred to the PACU for close monitoring.
 The PACU staff is composed of RNs, who are Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) certified.
 PACU RNs assist patients to a safe return to consciousness post anesthesia, minimizing complications or adverse reactions to drugs and treatments.

-The surgeon will typically call your designated family member or significant other (contact person) after the surgery via cell phone.
-After you are stable and all initial assessments are documented, the PACU nurse will call and update your contact person.
-Visitation in PACU is based on the patient's condition and ongoing activity in the department.
-We do make every effort to allow brief visitation (5-15 minutes) and will encourage one significant other/family member/friend to participate in the discharge teaching just prior to going home.
+- Visitation in PACU is based on the patient's condition and ongoing activity in the department.
+We do make every effort to allow brief visitation (5-15 minutes) and will encourage ONE significant other/family member/friend to participate in the discharge teaching just prior to going home.

-You must achieve certain criteria before discharge from PACU, whether you are staying the night in the hospital or going home.
+You must achieve certain criteria before discharge from PACU.
 If you are scheduled to go home after surgery, you must:

 - Be awake and alert enough to verbalize understanding of discharge instructions.